Everything you need to know about the Pixel 2 and Pixel 2 XL!

 There were lots of other things announced at Google's hardware event on October 4.
 Take a look at the video above to take a look, and read our other coverage on the Home Mini, Home Max, new Daydream VR headset, Google Buds headphones, and more!

-Update, December 13: This article has been updated to reflect all of the latest Pixel 2 developments, including an official update to Android 8.1 and more!
+Updated February 2018: This article has been updated to reflect all of the latest Pixel 2 developments.

 - Pixel 2 FAQ: Everything you need to know!